tamu-edu/it-cloud-docs/src/github/organizations.md

 ### Single Sign-on

-Texas A&M University Enterprise GitHub is connected to the Texas A&M University directory via Microsoft Azure Active Directory (Azure AD) for single-sign-on to enforce the use of NetID credentials and two-factor authentication to access resources in the organizations.
+Texas A&M University Enterprise GitHub is connected to the Texas A&M University directory via Microsoft Entra ID (formerly Azure Active Directory (Azure AD)) for single-sign-on to enforce the use of NetID credentials and two-factor authentication to access resources in the organizations.

 ### Membership